kit-data-manager/metastore2/README.md

 ### Setup

-:NOTE: If metastore should be used standalone (without KIT datamanager) you have to setup a database before.
+:information_source: If metastore should be used standalone (without KIT Data Manager) you have to setup a database before.
 (See ['Installation PostgreSQL'](installation_postgres.md))

 Before you are able to start the repository microservice, you have to modify the file 'application.properties' according to your local setup.
 Therefor, copy the file 'settings/application-example.properties' to your project folder, rename it to 'application.properties' and customize it.
 Special attentioned should be payed to the database setup (spring.datasource.*),